Zedd7/ZList/README.md

 ### ZList mod

-#### Installation

 This list requires that [XVM](https://modxvm.com/en/download-xvm/) is installed in order to work.
 The activation of statistics is however not necessary.
-To install the ZList, extract the content of this archive in the game folder et replace all files if asked.
+To install the ZList, extract the content of this archive in the game folder and replace all files if asked.

+### Gold Logger mod

+To install the Gold Logger mod, extract the content of this archive in the game folder (if this was not already done) and replace all files if asked.
+Depending on the release that you have downloaded, the Gold Logger mod is either not included (ZList only), included as standalone (no dependency required but conflicts with the Gold Ammo Visibility mod) or included in compatibility mode (requires the Gold Ammo Visibility mod to be installed).
+Once installed, the mod will simply log all gold users met in battle (in-game or in replay) in the file GOLD_USER.csv located at the root of the game folder.

 ### Python scripts